Penalties and sanctions: criminal sanctions

 A trader is not liable to a civil behavioural penalty if they have also been convicted of a criminal offence for the same contravention.

-The offence of selling/arranging a sale/offering or exposing controlled liquor wholesale without approval comes into effect from 1 January 2016.
+The offence of selling/arranging a sale/offering or exposing controlled liquor wholesale without approval came into effect from 1 January 2016.

-The offence of buying from an unapproved wholesaler is due to come into effect from 1 April 2017.
+The offence of buying from an unapproved wholesaler came into effect from 1 April 2017.

-(Note – further guidance will be issued regarding the penalty/offence for buying from an unapproved wholesaler in due course as this is not due to come into effect until 1 April 2017)
+(Note – further guidance will be issued regarding the penalty/offence for buying from an unapproved wholesaler in due course - this came into effect on 1 April 2017)